-(p) In addition to the interest earned based on the stated interest rate of this security, the Company is entitled to receive an additional interest amount of 5.72% on its "last out" tranche of the portfolio company's senior term debt, which was previously syndicated into "first out" and "last out" tranches, whereby the "first out" tranche will have priority as to the "last out" tranche with respect to payments of principal, interest and any other amounts due thereunder.
+(p) In addition to the interest earned based on the stated interest rate of this security, the Company is entitled to receive an additional interest amount of 5.96% on its "last out" tranche of the portfolio company's senior term debt, which was previously syndicated into "first out" and "last out" tranches, whereby the "first out" tranche will have priority as to the "last out" tranches, whereby the "first out" and addition to the interest amount of 3.12% on its "last out" tranche of the portfolio company's senior term debt, which was previously of the did to the interest amount of 3.12% on its "last out" tranche of the portfolio company's senior term debt, which was previously of the portfolio company's senior term debt, which was previously of the portfolio company's senior term debt, which was previously of the portfolio company's senior term debt, which was previously of the portfolio company's senior term debt, which was previously of the portfolio company's senior term debt, which was previously of the portfolio company's senior term debt, which was previously of the portfolio company's senior term debt, which was previously of the portfolio company's senior term debt, which was previously of the portfolio company's senior term debt, which was previously of the portfolio company's senior term debt, which was previously of the portfolio company's senior term debt, which was previously of the portfolio company's senior term debt, which was previously of the portfolio company's senior term debt, which - syndicated into "first out" and "last out" tranches, whereby the "first out" tranche will have priority as to the "last out" tranche with respect to payments of principal, interest and any other amounts due thereunder

-(g) In addition to the interest earned based on the stated interest rate of this security, the Company is entitled to receive an additional interest amount of 2.50% on its "last out" tranche of the portfolio company's senior term debt, which was previously received an additional interest amount of 2.50% on its "last out" tranche of the portfolio company's senior term debt, which was previously received an additional interest amount of 2.50% on its "last out" tranche of the portfolio company's senior term debt, which was previously the portfolio company's senior term debt, which was previously the portfolio company's senior term debt, which was previously the portfolio company's senior term debt, which was previously the portfolio company's senior term debt, which was previously the portfolio company's senior term debt, which was previously the portfolio company's senior term debt, which was previously the portfolio company's senior term debt, which was previously the portfolio company's senior term debt, which w syndicated into "first out" and "last out" tranches, whereby the "first out" tranche will have priority as to the "last out" tranche with respect to payments of principal, interest and any other amounts due thereunder syndicated into "first out" and "alst out" tranches, whereby the "first out" tranche will never priority as to the "last out" tranche with respect to payments of principal, interest and any other amounts due thereunder.
+- syndicated into "first out" and "last out" tranches, whereby the "first out" tranche will have priority as to the "last out" tranche with respect to payments of principal, interest and any other amounts due thereunder.

-(f) In addition to the interest earned based on the stated interest rate of this security, the Company is entitled to receive an additional interest amount of 3.34% on its "last out" tranche with respect to payments of principal, interest and any other amounts due thereunder.
+(f) In addition to the interest earned based on the stated interest rate of this security, the Company is entitled to receive an additional interest amount of 2.22% on its "last out" tranches, whereby the "first out" tranche will have priority as to the "last out" tranche with respect to payments of principal, interest and any other amounts due thereunder.

-(g) In addition to the interest earned based on the stated interest rate of this security, the Company is entitled to receive an additional interest amount of 2.25% on its "last out" tranche of the portfolio company's senior term debt, which was previously syndicated into "first out" and "last out" tranche, whereby the "first out" tranche will have priority as to the "last out" tranche of principal, interest and any other amounts due thereunder.
+(g) In addition to the interest earned based on the stated interest rate of this security, the Company is entitled to receive an additional interest amount of 2.22% on its "last out" tranche of the portfolio company's senior term debt, which was previously syndicated into "first out" and "last out" tranches, whereby the "first out" tranche will have priority as to the "last out" tranche of principal, interest and any other amounts due thereunder.

 (f) As defined in the 1940 Act, the Company is deemed to be both an "Affiliated Person" of and "Control" this portfolio company because it owns 25% or more of the portfolio company's outstanding voting securities or it has the power to exercise control over the management or policies of such portfolio company.
-Transactions in which the issuer was both an Affiliated Person and a portfolio company that the Company is deemed to Control are detailed in Note 3 to the consolidated financial
+Transactions in which the issuer was both an Affiliated Person and a portfolio company that the Company is deemed to Control are detailed in Note 3 to the consolidated financial - statements (u) In addition to the interest earned based on the stated interest rate of this security, the Company is entitled to receive an additional interest amount of 2.36% on its "last out" tranche of the portfolio company's senior term debt, which was previously